capnmidnight/UnityLibraryManagement/README.md

 The easiest way to find where the Unity DLLs are located is to open the Unity C# project, right-click on one of the assemblies you want, and click "Properties".
 From there, you can copy the path field and modify it to either be a reference including `$(UNITY_ROOT)` or a relative reference to `Library/ScriptAssemblies/`.

-Note that this process is only usable for one version of Unity at a time, and any collaborators on the project with you will also have to set the `UNITY_ROOT` environment variable, as well.
+Note that this process is only usable for one version of Unity at a time, and any collaborators on the project with you will also have to set the `UNITY_ROOT` environment variable.

 ### Optional Item 2: Symlink your DLLs folder